ABOUT

 dance to explore the systems that shape us, questioning and reimagining the

 ways we move through the world.
-Emma seeks to challenge dominant narratives, and
+As a queer, working class artist, living with a chronic illness, Emma seeks to challenge dominant narratives, and

-create work that resonates with both personal and collective experiences.
+create work that is seriously unserious and resonates with both personal and collective experiences.

-Emma works independently and collaborate with choreographers and directors across Australia and is part of the Artistic Directorate of Dance Makers Collective.
+Emma works independently and collaborates with choreographers and directors across Australia and is part of the Artistic Directorate of Dance Makers Collective.

-As a choreographer, Emma was commissioned by Campbelltown Arts Centre to create 'High Octane', her first full-length ensemble work, 2025.
-In 2024 her dance theatre solo work ‘Wolverine’ was commissioned by Sydney Festival 2024 (Olivia Ansell).
-Emma choreographed and performed ‘Arlington’ by playwright Enda Walsh, and directed by Anna Houston in 2024.
+As a choreographer, Emma was commissioned by Campbelltown Arts Centre to create 'High Octane', her first full-length ensemble work, 2025, and by Sydney Dance Company Pre-professional year to create ‘Top Dog’ on 23 young people.
+In 2024 her dance theatre solo work ‘Wolverine’ was commissioned by Sydney Festival 2024 (Olivia Ansell) and she choreographed and performed in ‘Arlington’ by playwright Enda Walsh, directed by Anna Houston.

 Emma’s other choreographic works have been presented by Dance Makers Collective Big Dance 2.0, March Dance Festival, Art Month Sydney, Ausdance, Bondi Festival, Crack X Festival, Strut Dance WA, Sydney Fringe Festival, and DirtyFeet Out of the Studio.
-Emma is a 2025 ATLAS create your dance trails scholar at Impulstanz Festival in Vienna, Austria, mentored by Christopher Matthews.
+In 2025 Emma was an ATLAS scholar at Impulstanz Festival in Vienna, Austria, mentored by Christopher Matthews.

 Performance highlights include Marrugeku’s ‘Cut the Sky’ (dir.
 Rachael Swain, choreographed by Dalisa Pigram & Serge Aimé Coulibaly), ‘The Lost Boys’ (Little Eggs Collective, dir.
-Craig Baldwin & Eliza Scott), ‘All in’ (Dance Makers Collective, dir.
-Miranda Wheen for Sydney Festival 2025) “Cue Lab’ (choreographer Emma Riches) and Tra Mi Dinh’s ‘(UP)HOLDING’.
+Craig Baldwin & Eliza Scott), ‘All in’ , ‘The Rivoli’ & ‘DADS’ (Dance Makers Collective, dir.
+Miranda Wheen for Sydney Festival 2020, 2025 and National touring) “Cue Lab’ (choreographer Emma Riches) and Tra Mi Dinh’s ‘(UP)HOLDING’.

 Emma was the inaugural recipient of the DMC RAPPORT international artist residency in 2022, traveling to South East Dance UK, with sound designer Amy Flannery (Wiradjuri) to develop 'Wolverine'.

-Emma has extensive experience leading masterclasses and workshops for professional artists, students, and communities, and is passionate about sharing new knowledge and bringing dance to those who may not otherwise have access, particularly in Western Sydney.
+Emma has extensive experience leading masterclasses and workshops for professional artists, students, and communities.

 Emma regularly lectures and teaches in tertiary institutions and schools across NSW.

-Emma works independently and collaborate with choreographers and directors across Australia and is part of the Artistic Directorate of Dance Makers Collective.
+Emma works independently and collaborates with choreographers and directors across Australia and is part of the Artistic Directorate of Dance Makers Collective.

-As a choreographer, Emma was commissioned by Campbelltown Arts Centre to create 'High Octane', her first full-length ensemble work, 2025.
-In 2024 her dance theatre solo work ‘Wolverine’ was commissioned by Sydney Festival 2024 (Olivia Ansell).
-Emma choreographed and performed ‘Arlington’ by playwright Enda Walsh, and directed by Anna Houston in 2024.
+As a choreographer, Emma was commissioned by Campbelltown Arts Centre to create 'High Octane', her first full-length ensemble work, 2025, and by Sydney Dance Company Pre-professional year to create ‘Top Dog’ on 23 young people.
+In 2024 her dance theatre solo work ‘Wolverine’ was commissioned by Sydney Festival 2024 (Olivia Ansell) and she choreographed and performed in ‘Arlington’ by playwright Enda Walsh, directed by Anna Houston.

 Emma’s other choreographic works have been presented by Dance Makers Collective Big Dance 2.0, March Dance Festival, Art Month Sydney, Ausdance, Bondi Festival, Crack X Festival, Strut Dance WA, Sydney Fringe Festival, and DirtyFeet Out of the Studio.
-Emma is a 2025 ATLAS create your dance trails scholar at Impulstanz Festival in Vienna, Austria, mentored by Christopher Matthews.
+In 2025 Emma was an ATLAS scholar at Impulstanz Festival in Vienna, Austria, mentored by Christopher Matthews.

 Performance highlights include Marrugeku’s ‘Cut the Sky’ (dir.
 Rachael Swain, choreographed by Dalisa Pigram & Serge Aimé Coulibaly), ‘The Lost Boys’ (Little Eggs Collective, dir.
-Craig Baldwin & Eliza Scott), ‘All in’ (Dance Makers Collective, dir.
-Miranda Wheen for Sydney Festival 2025) “Cue Lab’ (choreographer Emma Riches) and Tra Mi Dinh’s ‘(UP)HOLDING’.
+Craig Baldwin & Eliza Scott), ‘All in’ , ‘The Rivoli’ & ‘DADS’ (Dance Makers Collective, dir.
+Miranda Wheen for Sydney Festival 2020, 2025 and National touring) “Cue Lab’ (choreographer Emma Riches) and Tra Mi Dinh’s ‘(UP)HOLDING’.

 Emma was the inaugural recipient of the DMC RAPPORT international artist residency in 2022, traveling to South East Dance UK, with sound designer Amy Flannery (Wiradjuri) to develop 'Wolverine'.

-Emma has extensive experience leading masterclasses and workshops for professional artists, students, and communities, and is passionate about sharing new knowledge and bringing dance to those who may not otherwise have access, particularly in Western Sydney.
+Emma has extensive experience leading masterclasses and workshops for professional artists, students, and communities.

 Emma regularly lectures and teaches in tertiary institutions and schools across NSW.